jsolana/genetix_vrp/README.md

 Sometimes, selection and crossover are enough for a complete genetic algorithm.

 The `VehicleRoutingProblem` defines its own custom hyperparameters.
-For more information you can take a look at the [VehicleRoutingProblem module](lib/genetic_vrp/vehicle_routing_problem.ex).
+For more information you can take a look at the [VehicleRoutingProblem module](lib/genetix_vrp/vehicle_routing_problem.ex).

 #### Custom mandatory hyperparameters

 - `crossover_type`: Crossover operator.
 By default `crossover_cx_one_point/3`.
 To run successfully this problem, you need to override this property using `custom_crossover` function.
 - `mutation_type`: Mutation operator.
 By default `mutation_shuffle/2`.
 To run successfully this problem, you need to override this property using `custom_mutation` function.
 - `sort_criteria`: How to sort the population by its fitness score (max or min).
 By default min first.
-- `matrix`: `GeneticVrp.Types.DistanceDurationMatrix` data for the locations provided.
+- `matrix`: `GenetixVrp.Types.DistanceDurationMatrix` data for the locations provided.

 #### Optional hyperparameters